-You are likely aware there are many natural ways you can take control of your hair loss.
+It's likely that you're aware of the many natural ways you can take control of your hair loss.
 Some methods are more effective than others.
-Below you will find everything you need to know about saw palmetto for hair loss to decide if this treatment is right for you.
+Below you will find everything you need to know about saw palmetto for hair loss.
+To help you to decide if this treatment is right for you.

 Blocking the function of this enzyme prevents the production of DHT, thus avoiding potential hair loss (see visual below).
 More research is needed to confirm the efficacy of saw palmetto’s role in treating hair loss.